A night-time jungle scene fills warmly with the hot air and dancing shadows cast by a hundred fires.

 Vahn’Asocc, preparing his various enchanted cutting tools, gives a short nod.
 “My hypothesis is that once the signature of the creature passes on, the ether will no longer magnetize and will then return to its neutral state.”

-“And as such, the clock of its half-life begins,” a tall owl man adds.
+“And as such, the clock of its half-life begins, and will start off-gassing back to common mana,” a tall owl man adds.

 Vahn’Asocc nods once more.
 “It’s to be expected.
 We’ll start with extracting from various areas along the body, as well as control samples.”